 - Have specific headlines

-- Include vital information that the prospects show interest in
+- Include vital information that interests the prospects

 - Ensure it captures the prospect’s expectations